aws-samples/amazon-lookout-for-metrics-samples/README.md

 1. Walkthroughs for the console and Jupyter notebooks for interacting with the service.
 1. A CloudFormation template for deploying all resources into a SageMaker Notebook Instance to explore the material in your own account.

+If you have a specific question, check out the [Cheat Sheet](LookoutForMetricsCheatSheet.md).
+If you still have a question or encounter an error, please open and issue in this repository so we can address it!

 ## What Next?

 The [next_steps/](next_steps/) directory houses additional resources for learning more about Lookout for Metrics.